-Cognizant Technology Solutions's next dividend payment will be US$0.22 per share.
-Last year, in total, the company distributed US$0.88 to shareholders.
-Based on the last year's worth of payments, Cognizant Technology Solutions stock has a trailing yield of around 1.2% on the current share price of $76.22.
-We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
-We need to see whether the dividend is covered by earnings and if it's growing.
+The company's next dividend payment will be US$0.24 per share, on the back of last year when the company paid a total of US$0.96 to shareholders.
+Based on the last year's worth of payments, Cognizant Technology Solutions stock has a trailing yield of around 1.2% on the current share price of $77.63.
+Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
+That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.

-Dividends are typically paid from company earnings.
-If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
-That's why it's good to see Cognizant Technology Solutions paying out a modest 32% of its earnings.
-Yet cash flows are even more important than profits for assessing a dividend, so we need to see if the company generated enough cash to pay its distribution.
-What's good is that dividends were well covered by free cash flow, with the company paying out 16% of its cash flow last year.
+Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
+That's why it's good to see Cognizant Technology Solutions paying out a modest 29% of its earnings.
+Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
+The good news is it paid out just 23% of its free cash flow in the last year.

 It's positive to see that Cognizant Technology Solutions's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.

 Have Earnings And Dividends Been Growing?